mne-tools/mne-nirs/doc/index.rst

 MNE-NIRS
 ========

-This is a library to assist in processing near-infrared spectroscopy data with MNE.
+This is a library to assist with processing near-infrared spectroscopy data with MNE.